 Microscopic Constitution of Disc

 Collagen provides strength to the intervertebral disc and is most abundant in the outer annulus, making almost 70% of dry weight of annulus.
-[In contrast, collagen forms only 20% of dry weight of nucleus pulposus]
+[In contrast, collagen forms only 20% of the dry weight of nucleus pulposus]

 The type of collagen is type I collagen, which is highly cross-linked for increased strength, and small amounts of types II, III, V, VI, and XI collagen.